12 Winter Birds Myths and Facts: Do Birds Get Cold?

 Do birds get cold?
 Some birders worry winter birds will freeze on cold nights or in bird baths.
-Our expert has the bird facts to answer these questions.
+Our expert has the winter bird facts.

 Winter Birds Myth: Birds will freeze to death when temperatures drop far below zero